 Complete the admissions process and meet with an academic advisor at El Centro College.

 The two-year Dental Hygiene program begins each fall semester in August with a maximum capacity of 20 students.
-The application filing period is from Jan.
-1–May 31 each year before the upcoming fall semester and is by a competitive application process.
+Selection for the program happens through a competitive application process.
 Refer to the program information packet for application filing deadlines.

 All Dental Hygiene classes are taught at El Centro College’s Mockingbird campus at 1250 W. Mockingbird Lane, Suite 500, Dallas, Texas 75247.